Hasselblad X1D vs Sony RX10 IV

 Studio photographers will appreciate that the Hasselblad X1D (unlike the RX10 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the RX10 IV are recent models that are part of the current product line-up.
-The RX10 IV replaced the earlier Sony RX10 III, while the X1D does not have a direct predecessor.
+The RX10 IV is a recent model that features in the current product line-up of Sony.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Hasselblad X1D and the Sony RX10 IV?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.